Whitney Madden, Lic Ac

 Whitney’s healing journey began with chronic painful digestive issues that sustained 13 years.
 Over that time she saw different medical doctors and had many different diagnostic medical tests that could not account for her pain and discomfort.
 Finally, one medical doctor stopped long enough to really listen to her symptoms and the years of pain, and sent her to the health food store for the first time.
 After changing her diet dramatically and enlisting the help of a wonderful Naturopathic Doctor, her quality of life was returned to her.
 It was then that she realized there was a whole another world of treatment modalities and options to explore.
 When she started taking Tai Qi classes, she was fortunate enough to meet Master Hua Ching Ni, at that time he was 92 years old.
 He changed her course of life forever in a 20 minute meeting when he suggested she had the aptitude to go to Chinese Medical School.
 A month later she had her first Acupuncture treatment, and from there, the universe lined up synchronistic events to facilitate her training in Florida.

 Whitney has been in practice for 14 years.
-She created and managed opened Source For Well Being, a wholistic wellness center in Black Mountain that served the community for 12 years.
+She created and managed Award Winning Source For Well Being, a wholistic wellness center in Black Mountain that served the community for 12 years.